Toms Port Guides

 It's difficult to download port guides from my website on a ship due to sloowww internet speed.

 Cruise ship internet connection is very slow.
 Many passengers look for a high speed internet connection in port.
 Here's a great tip from Paul Seyler.
 He does a Google search such as "Venice Italy free WiFi".
-You'll find a few free places, but generally you have to pay.
-See some of the search results below.
+You'll find some free sites, but you often have to pay.

 Other internet sites include McDonalds, Starbucks, etc. that often offer free WiFi.

-Another way to find internet cafes is to ask a staff member on the ship - your waiter, one of the singers, dancers, a ship's officer, etc. They know the internet sites because they use them in port.
-If you see them leaving the ship with a computer, that's where they are going.
+Another way to find internet cafes is to ask a staff member on the ship - your waiter, one of the singers, dancers, etc. They know the internet sites because they use them in port.
+If you see them leaving the ship with a laptop, that's where they are going.
 Ask them or follow them to the internet site.
-Also, some cruise ports have free WiFi in the terminal.
+Also, some cruise ports have free WiFi in the terminal and many tour buses have WiFi.

 Efficient use of ship's internet for EMAIL